 Donor-advised funds and private foundations are great options for establishing legacies.
 They are both tax-efficient giving tools that allow you to educate the next generation.
 For donor-advised funds established through the community foundation, older children can be appointed as successor advisors, which can be a natural next step once you have formed a charitable giving plan.
 These funds can also be passed down through the generations, carrying on your family's name and legacy.

 Although private foundations are generally more expensive and complicated to set up and administer than donor-advised funds, they are ideal for hands-on involvement.
 Adult children can be appointed to the board and assist with day-to-day operations.

 There are many ways your clients can instill a philanthropic mindset in their families, but the most critical factor is finding something that will stand the test of time.
 Just like each family is different, each charitable giving plan will also look different.
 As your clients' trusted advisor, you can help start this simple conversation and watch as it grows for generations.

-For more information about engaging your clients' families in philanthropy, contact Laura Lederer, senior director of development and advisor relations, at 330-436-5611 or firstname.lastname@example.org.
-We’re always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.
+For more information about engaging your clients' families in philanthropy, contact Laura Lederer at 330-436-5611 or email@example.com.
+We're always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.